-Whilst there are several key differences between Reseller Hosting and VPS it’s easy to understand why there is confusion between the two so we shall look to clarify the difference between VPS hosting and Reseller hosting to help you better decide if it is appropriate for your needs.
+Whilst there are several key differences between Reseller Hosting and a VPS (Virtual Private Server) it’s easy to understand why there is confusion between the two so we shall look to clarify the differences to help you better decide if it is appropriate for your needs.

-Reseller Hosting is intended for any web designer, web developer or other web professional who wants to sell hosting and act as their own hosting company.
+Reseller plans are intended for any web designer, web developer or other web professional who want to sell hosting and act as their own hosting company.

 A Reseller Plan is a low cost option which allows you to create separate hosting accounts for your clients and give them each a hosting control panel so that they can manage their own account and do everyday things like setup email accounts.